enkaell/covidapp/README.md

 # covidapp
-Небольшой учебный бэкенд на DRF
+Our study project based on DRF